ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Technical Validation

-Here we present analyses concerning internal structure of the molecules, i.e. their Bemis-Murcko scaffolds, functional groups and frequent subgraphs.
+Here, we present analyses concerning internal structure of the molecules, i.e. their Bemis-Murcko scaffolds, functional groups and frequent subgraphs.
 High quality molecular datasets should, in general, be structurally valid and not be dominated by a few substructures.
 At the same time, we expect the existence of discriminative structures common only among pesticides toxic or non-toxic for honey bees, which would enable data analysis and interpretability of predictive algorithms.

-Firstly, we validate the distribution of molecular scaffolds, which motivated our omission of scaffold split in the Methods section.
+Firstly, we validate the distribution of molecular scaffolds, which motivated our omission of scaffold split in the \q{Methods} section.
 Among 1035 molecules, there are 424 Bemis-Murcko scaffolds, and 324 occur in only one molecule, indicating a very diverse dataset.
 This is also quite high number compared to typical medicinal chemistry datasets.
 Within the group of toxic molecules, scaffolds composed of 6-membered aromatic rings containing carbons and nitrogens (e.g.\q{c1ccccc1}, \q{c1cncncnc1}, \q{c1ccncc1}, \q{c1ncncn1}) are common, constituting 22\% (67 out of 296) of these molecules.

-However, Bemis-Murcko scaffolds are defined only for connected compounds with ring systems, and 186 molecules (almost 20\% of the ApisTox dataset) have no scaffold at all (141 have multiple fragments, 45 do not have any rings).
+However, Bemis-Murcko scaffolds are defined only for connected compounds with ring systems, and 186 molecules (almost 20\% of the ApisTox dataset) violate this condition (141 have multiple fragments, 45 do not have any rings).
 In particular, it means that the ones with disconnected components could share an entire subgraph with those with scaffolds available, and the scaffold split method would not be able to detect that.

-Next, we check the distribution of the functional groups, also called fragments in RDKit.
-In Figure \ref{fig:functional_groups}, we visualize ten most discriminative functional groups, i.e. those with the largest frequency difference between pesticides toxic and non-toxic to honey bees.